Linden Apartments

-The Linden Apartments are a historic multiunit apartment house at 10–12 Linden Pl. in Stamford, Connecticut.
+The Linden Apartments are a historic multiunit apartment house at 10–12 Linden Place in Stamford, Connecticut.
 It is a 2 1/2-story wood-frame Second Empire style building with a mansard roof, and projecting window bays.
 Built in 1886, it is the most architecturally distinctive tenement house in the city, and is its oldest surviving six-unit building.
 It was probably built by George Hoyt, one Stamford's leading 19th-century real estate developers.

 The building was listed on the National Register of Historic Places in 1983.